Reviews You Can Rely On

 We have tested lots of vacuums here at GearLab.
 If you are not set on a canister vacuum, check out our review on the top-rated stick vacuums.
 Do you want the vacuuming to be done for you?
 Consider a robot vacuum to help with the day-to-day maintenance.

-Editor's Note: We updated this review on July 16, 2025, with more streamlined answers and evaluations of our favorite vacuums.
+Editor's Note: We updated this review on September 5, 2025, with two new options from Sebo and Dyson.

 < Previous | | Next >